arabbitplays/Zettelkasten/🔴Fleeting/Model Quality.md

 ## Metamodel Quality

 - Quality improvement is a heavyweight process, as it requires the adaptation of the [[Model Transformations]], editors (see [[Xtext]]) and so on
+- the correct level of abstraction is hard to hit and domain-specific
+- modularisation can be measured through the cohesion within a package and the separation of different packages

 ### Antipatterns